iagsalazar1-cs/Network-Administration-and-Labs/02-Switch-Port-Security-Configuration/README.md

-# Switch Port Security Configuration
+# Configuration and Verification of Switch Port Security

 ### Project Overview